kiba/Writings/atg/chp3_very_much_alive.md

 "I seen a lot of strange and unbelievable things at my time at Stargate Command."

 "Very well.
 It's not Stargate Command, it's a television set for a series about us.
-I am in an alternate universe where our missions and lives are a television show, and it's the year two thousand sixteen.
+I am in an alternate universe where our missions and lives are a television show, and it's the year two thousand fifteen.
 Or so what I been led to believe."

 O'Neill froze in disbelief.
-"I don't believe it."
+"That sounds unbelievable even for what we encounter on the job."

 "I could be delusional."

-"No, it's not out of the realm of possibility.
-One time, Doctor Jackson somehow ended up in an alternate universe via the reality mirror before we got him out.
-But right now, I just don't believe it."
+"No, I don't believe that your situation is out of the realm of possibility.
+One time, Doctor Jackson somehow ended up in an alternate universe via the reality mirror before we got him out."

 It may be sheer improbability, but he cannot deny what he was seeing in front of his eyes, or what was coming from the rover.
 The problem was aligning his gut feeling with reality.

 ***

-General Hammond was nearby, so it wasn't hard to call him in so that he can make decision about an upending crisis.
+It didn't take long for General Hammond to get to the control room.
+His office wasn't far from here.

 "Frank Cromwell, am I hearing this right?
 You ended up seventeen year into the future on an alternate Earth, where we are the subject of a television series?"